ARDD and Justice Sector Support Forum hold panel discussion on mechanisms of civic engagement in response to gender-based violence

 The Senator considered that the creation and implementation of initiatives from the community itself is a guarantee of the sustainability of these initiatives, because the support of organizations and projects ends but the initiative that comes from the need of the community persists.
 She said that as much as we are in need of support and funding, we have a bigger need for a strong will and cooperation between each other, noting that the involvement of young people should not be visionary but effective and real.
 It is our duty to listen to them and make them share a new and modern vision, she said, especially as they have new challenges ahead of them.

-Lawyer and Legal Advisor Amal Haddadin said that the Jordanian National Commission for Women integrates issues related to women in all the plans that are on the table in Jordan and seeks to garner support through its model partnership with civil society organizations, particularly since the commission monitors issues related to women through these organisations’ studies and research.
+Lawyer and Legal Advisor Amal Haddadin said that the Jordanian National Commission for Women integrates issues related to women in all the plans that are on the table in Jordan and seeks to garner support through its model partnership with civil society organizations, particularly since the commission monitors issues related to women through these organizations’ studies and research.

-Haddadin added that the fruitful work of the Jordanian National Commission for Women with civil society organizations has led to the abolition of Article 308 of the Penal Code, which stipulated droping the penalty for the offender in rape cases if he married his victim, stressing that the commission is still working to amend the provisions that discriminate against women, and while they have made progress in many aspects, the road ahead is still long.
+Haddadin added that the fruitful work of the Jordanian National Commission for Women with civil society organizations has led to the abolition of Article 308 of the Penal Code, which stipulated dropping the penalty for the offender in rape cases if he married his victim, stressing that the commission is still working to amend the provisions that discriminate against women, and while they have made progress in many aspects, the road ahead is still long.

 Haddadin added that we need to raise awareness on the importance of women's participation in promoting national sustainable development.
 It is necessary to work on preventing the roots of violence, she continued, by changing misconceptions and behaviors towards women through the Ministry of Education’s school curricula.